gridclub/GRiD-Constitution/constitution.md

 - Keep an itemized account of all receipts and expenditures and make reports as directed at each business meeting
 - Must attend all meetings (or have a standby/substitute)
 - Perform such other duties as ordinarily pertain to this office

-## ARTICLE V:  MEETINGS

-### Section A: Meetings

-Regular meetings shall be held monthly during the regular school year.
-In addition meetings to pick dataset, listen to invited panelists, and social events.

-### Section B: Special Meeting

-Special meetings may be called by the President with the approval of the Executive Committee.

-### Section C: Quorum

-A quorum shall consist of one-thirds (1/3) of the membership.
-Section D: Parliamentary Authority – Robert's Rules of Orders, shall govern this club in all cases to which they are applicable and in which they are not inconsistent with these bylaws.

-## ARTICLE VI:  EXECUTIVE COMMITTEE

-### Section A: Responsibility

-Management of this club shall be vested in an Executive Committee responsible to the entire membership to uphold these bylaws.

-### Section B: Membership

-This committee shall consist of the officers as listed in Article III and the faculty advisors.

-### Section C: Meetings

-This committee shall meet at least once between regular meetings of the club to organize and plan future activities.

 ## ARTICLE VII:  ADVISOR